Shred guitar: Playing style

-Shredding includes difficult guitar techniques such as "sweep, alternate and tremolo picking; string skipping; multi-finger tapping; slurs, [and] trills."
-Shred guitarists use two- or three-octave scales, triads, or modes, played ascending and descending at a fast tempo.
+Shredding includes difficult guitar techniques such as "sweep, alternate, and tremolo picking; string skipping; multi-finger tapping; slurs, [and] trills."
+Shred guitarists use two - three octave scales, triads, or modes, played ascending and descending at a fast tempo.
 Often such runs are arranged in the form of an intricate sequential pattern, creating a more complex feel.

-Guitarists refer to a prepared sequence of notes as a 'lick', which may be incorporated into an otherwise improvised solo, or used for practising.
+A lick in guitar playing consists of a short sequence of notes which form a phrase.
+One famous example of this concept is "The Lick", which is a commonly used jazz phrase based on the minor scale.
+In shredding, licks become more complex by including advanced guitar techniques.
+Playing licks at fast tempos also adds complexity.
+Using short rhythmic figures like 16th notes/triplets creates faster licks.
+For every beat of the metronome, the guitarist plays three/four notes depending on the rhythm.
+Shorter rhythms may be difficult for new players.
+Precision is crucial to achieving the desired effect.
+If the notes are sloppy, the playing sounds amateur.

+Guitarists use rehearsed licks in otherwise improvised solos, or for practicing.
 Guitarists often 'trade licks' with each other, sharing such sequences.

 The lick can be played by multiple-picking notes (alternate picking), or picking just the first or second note of a string followed by a rapid succession of hammer-ons and/or pull-offs (slurs).
 Rhythmically, a shredder may include precise usage of syncopation and polyrhythms.
 Sweep picking is used to play rapid arpeggios across the fretboard (sometimes on all strings).
 The tapping technique is used to play rapid flourishes of notes or to play arpeggios or scalar patterns using pure legato with no picking (the picking hand is used to "tap" notes on the fretboard).
 Various techniques are used to perform passages with wide intervals, and to create a flowing legato sound.
 Some performers utilize complex combinations of tapping, sweeping, and classical-style finger picking.
 This increases speed by reducing the motion of the plucking hand.